Legoclones/encoding/README.md

 ...
 ```

-To remove the binary file after being compiled and run, use this command:
+To remove the binary file, enter this command into the terminal:

 `make clean`

-All options:
+## All options
 * [ASCII to Binary](#ascii-to-binary) - `a2b`
 * [ASCII to Binary (all)](#ascii-to-binary-all) - `a2ba`
 * [ASCII to Decimal](#ascii-to-decimal) - `a2d`